Bespoke mechanic Yeet exclusive 9 min read

 The Coin Race math is structurally similar to a five-way Crash with one shared target.
 If you imagine running five independent Crash rounds in parallel and getting paid based on which one hits target first, the math is roughly that with operator-specific calibration on the relative-speed curves of each token.

 Even though Coin Race is a unique mechanic, the underlying fairness verification works the same way as for any standard original.
-The full walkthrough is in the seven-step replay walkthrough; the Coin Race-specific application:
+The full walkthrough is in the related piece; the Coin Race-specific application:

 Coin Race fairness verification routine